MrYadro/TDeskDroid/README.md

 ## Dependencies
 - python 3
+- pip3 (pip for python 3)
 - pillow

 ## Installation
 1. Install python 3 for your OS
 2. Download or clone this repo to your PC
-3. Go to that directory and run `pip install -r requirements.txt` via command prompt / terminal / whatever
+3. Go to that directory and run `pip3 install -r requirements.txt` via command prompt / terminal / whatever

 ## Converting
 1. Put `.tdesktop-theme` file (the one is zip file) to same directory as main.py